Have you ever considered buying coverage for your family, but are not sure if life insurance is worth it?

 Covering outstanding debts is a common use case.
 Mortgage, auto debt, credit card debt among others can be paid off with the proceeds from the policy.

-Large uncovered debts like a mortgage can quickly and tangibly impact your family’s lifestyle and possibly living situation.
-If an income source disappears, this large cash injection can either facilitate a lifestyle transition or enable your family to maintain their existing lifestyle.
+Large uncovered debts like a mortgage payments can quickly and tangibly impact your family’s lifestyle and possibly living situation.
+If an income source disappears, this large cash benefit injection can either facilitate a lifestyle transition or enable your family to maintain their existing lifestyle.

 These transitions are much more difficult than most people realize.
 In uncertain economic times as well, where gig economy workers are becoming more prominent and some lines or works are more unstable, employer-provided life insurance doesn’t follow you from job to job (and the coverage is usually inadequate).